delperugia/curlev/docs/internals.md

 # ASync class

-The `ASync` class is a singleton that manages the event loop integration between `libcurl` and `libuv`:
+The `ASync` class managess the event loop integration between `libcurl` and `libuv`:

 - Wraps a `libuv` event loop that processes all asynchronous operations